downtowngr/mantle/README.md

 ## Photos

-### Instagram

-There are 3 seperate ways to get Instagram images, each depending on the kind of UUID that is being sent.

 | attribute     | Instagram          | format     |
 | ------------- | ------------------ | ---------- |
 | photo_url     | :white_check_mark: |            |